Peter Gilbert (boxer): Career

 Gilbert began his career in 1962.
 He began training in his home town of Whangārei.
 During his early career he was rated as one of the top two light welterweight boxers in the country.
 During his career, Gilbert won the Auckland light welterweight title and once the Waikato title.
 He won the Northland Regional Final and also followed by a win in 1972 at the Auckland championships.

 Gilbert was a finalist in trials for the New Zealand team for the 1984 Commonwealth Games but was beaten by his opponent David Jackson.
 He briefly announced his retirement but then went against Semi Te Patui and won the Bridgens Cup, the top amateur trophy in Auckland.
 The event was held at Carlaw Park.

 Death

 Gilbert was invited to fight in Noumea, New Caledonia by the Auckland Boxing Association in 1976.
 At the time Gilbert was under a mandatory month-long suspension after he was knocked out in a previous fight three weeks prior to the fight in Noumea.
 Half an hour into his welterweight bout against Lucien Wenice in Noumea on 10 July 1976, Gilbert collapsed.
-He underwent emergency surgery but died five days after.
+He underwent emergency surgery but died five days later.